 Prepare and submit information related to their respective programs and projects to the Principal Permittee that is necessary to develop an Annual Progress Report for submittal to the Executive Officer.

-Establish account(s) in the State Water Board’s online database, currently known as Storm Water Multiple Application and Report Tracking System (SMARTS).
-Each Permittee is responsible to complete the following:
+Establish account(s) in the State Water Board’s online database, currently known as Storm Water Multiple Application and Report Tracking System (SMARTS) within 30-days of being directed to do so in writing by the Executive Officer.
+Each Permittee will be responsible to complete the following:

 Designate at least one Legally Responsible Person or Principal Signatory account holder per 40 CFR section 122.22(a).